CSB-001 Eye Drops for Neurotrophic Keratitis

 The trial does not specify if you need to stop all current medications, but you can continue oral antibiotics if you're already taking them.
 You may also use preservative-free antibiotic eye drops and certain glaucoma eye drops during the study.

-Is CSB-001 Eye Drops safe for use in humans?
+Is there any evidence suggesting that CSB-001 Eye Drops are likely to be safe for humans?

 This trial is for people with moderate to severe neurotrophic keratitis, which affects the cornea of the eye.
 Participants must have shown no improvement despite standard treatments and be willing to follow study procedures.
 They can't join if they've used Oxervate recently, have other eye diseases needing treatment during the study (except controlled glaucoma), or any active infections in their eyes.